rhel-labs/instruqt/podman-pods/04-step4/assignment.md

 </pre>

 Using this dry run, you can see what qadlet will do when you reload systemd.

+Notice the `ExecStart` command in the service.
+You can see the `--replace` flag, which means each time you start this service, it will re-read the kube definition, and replace your pod.
+This means that changes to the pod's definition and updates to the container images that the definition calls, will be pulled in automatically every time the pod is started using systemd.

 This looks fine, so let's get this definiteion in place.

 ```bash
 systemctl daemon-reload